bitcoindevkit/bitcoindevkit.org/docs/_blog/bdk_core_pt1.md

    ask them to sign.
 This is not always appropriate.
 In `bdk_core` I hope we can just provide ways of populating the correct PSBT fields with signatures.

-## A Syncing mechansim without the policy
+## A syncing mechansim without the policy

 The rest of this post goes into detail about how to expose useful mechanisms for syncing without imposing a policy either on how blockchain data is fetched or how it is stored.